Amirshah1971/Amirshah1971/README.md

 - 👀 I’m interested in learning and doing projects in AI
 - 🌱 I’m currently learning data sciences
 - 💞️ I’m looking to collaborate on ...various freelancing projects
-- 📫 How to reach me, u can contacf at amir.shah@youalpha.com
+- 📫 How to reach me, u can contact at amir.shah@youalpha.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...